Spyboy presents folk, roots, blues and acoustic music at the Hailsham Pavilion

 and other special venues in and around East Sussex.

-Many leading artists, have given us memorable performances over the past 18 years,
+Many leading artists, have given us memorable performances since our first show on the 22nd October 2000,

 but if you have only just found us, don’t despair for undoubtedly there are many more to come.

 If you would like up-to-date information sent to you, please click email@example.com and safely leave your email address

 PLEASE NOTE BEFORE BUYING TICKETS WE ARE UNABLE TO EXCHANGE OR MAKE REFUNDS IF UNUSED

 (UNLESS THE SHOW IS POSTPONED OR CANCELLED)